 We have previously discussed the anti-free speech controversies at Middlebury College where a professor and a speaker were attacked.
-Now protests have erupted over another conservative speak, Ryszard Legutko, who was invited to speak on campus but then forced into a small classroom presentation.
+Now protests have erupted over another conservative speaker, Ryszard Legutko, who was invited to speak on campus but then forced into a small classroom presentation.
 That did not satisfy students who demanded to know how such a speaker could be invited and how it would be avoided in the future.
 According to a recording of the meeting, the college officials apologized for allowing such a speaker and promised actions in the future to avoid such controversies.

 First and foremost, I have no idea who Legutko is or what he believes.
 He is a polish philosopher and politician who was invited by the university’s Alexander Hamilton Forum series, the Department of Political Science and the Rohatyn Center for Global Affairs.
 From a free speech perspective, I am more concerned about the suggestion of these administrators that future speakers would be chosen based on the content of their views.
 Students were reportedly upset by his views of homosexuality.